cangjie-champagne/trash-can/README.md

-# 🌶️ pepper-spray
+# 🧯 fire-extinguisher
-A Shan cangjie keyboard word key translation method from any input possible.
+A Ge cangjie keyboard word key translation method from any input possible.